Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Abstract

 \section{Abstract}

-In this paper, we present \emph{Tianshou}, a highly modularized python library for deep reinforcement learning (DRL) that uses PyTorch as its backend.
-Tianshou provides a flexible, reliable, yet simple implementation of a modular DRL library, and has supported more than 20 classic algorithms succinctly through a unified interface.
-To facilitate related research and prove Tianshou's reliability, we have released Tianshou's benchmark on MuJoCo environments, covering eight classic algorithms with the state-of-the-art performance.
-We open-sourced Tianshou at \url{https://github.com/thu-ml/tianshou/}, which has received over 3.7k stars and become one of the most popular PyTorch-based DRL libraries.
+In this paper, we present \texttt{Tianshou}, a highly modularized Python library for deep reinforcement learning (DRL) that uses PyTorch as its backend.
+Tianshou intends to be research-friendly by providing a flexible and reliable infrastructure of DRL algorithms.
+It supports online and offline training with more than 20 classic algorithms through a unified interface.
+To facilitate related research and prove Tianshou's reliability, we have released Tianshou's benchmark of MuJoCo environments, covering eight classic algorithms with state-of-the-art performance.
+We open-sourced Tianshou at \url{https://github.com/thu-ml/tianshou/}.